Delhi records 228 new Covid cases, 12 fatalities; positivity rate of 0.32 pc | Health

 - India

-Delhi recorded 228 fresh coronavirus cases at a positivity rate of 0.32 per cent along with 12 fatalities, according to the health bulletin on Tuesday.
+Delhi recorded 228 Covid cases on Tuesday and 12 fatalities, the lowest since April 3, while the positivity rate was at 0.32 per cent, according to the health bulletin issued on Tuesday.

 The fresh infections and positivity rate have seen a slight increase from the previous day's figures.